 Les Miserable The Movie

-Les Miserables combines three of my favorite things (a good love story, musical theater and Hugh Jackman) all into one fantastic ball of wonderfulness.
-The movie version of the Tony Award winning Broadway hit, opened on Christmas Day, with an all-star cast, including Hugh Jackman, Anne Hathaway, Russell Crowe, Amanda Seyfried and Eddie Redmayne.
+Les Miserables combines three of my favorite things: a good love story, musical theater, and Hugh Jackman all into one fantastic ball of wonderfulness.
+The movie version of the Tony Award-winning Broadway hit, with an all-star cast, including Hugh Jackman, Anne Hathaway, Russell Crowe, Amanda Seyfried, and Eddie Redmayne.

 Set in 1815 France, Les Miserables opens with an almost unrecognizable Hugh Jackman as Jean Valjean and a hundred other prisoners, pulling a massive ship in the driving rain.
 The song Look Down conveys the misery of their condition.

 Tom Hooper, director of The King’s Speech has taken on the task.
 Needless to say, my anticipation was high.
 Like I say I have fond memories of seeing the show on Broadway, as well as four more times on stage and reading the unabridged version of Hugh’s novel.
 I have lost count of how many times I have listened to the soundtrack (Les Miserables Complete Symphonic Recording), yeah…I know ALL the lyrics.

 When I heard that they were making a movie of my beloved Les Mis, I was worried.
 I thought back to the fiasco of A Chorus Line movie (eek!), the unfulfilled promise of Tim Burton’s Sweeney Todd and countless other movie musicals where the director tried to expand the or otherwise ‘jazz up’ the stage version to fill up the big screen.